• Skip to primary navigation

 NOTE: Before you cut your template, be sure the cookies will be large enough for your personalization.
 If using letter stamps set out the longest word you plan to use and make sure it fits.

-Pour 1 teaspoon vodka or vanilla extract in a small bowl, add about 1/4 teaspoon silver luster dust, and stir.
+Pour 1 teaspoon vodka or vanilla extract into a small bowl, add about ¼ teaspoon silver luster dust, and stir.
 Add more dust or liquid as needed until you have a nice smooth paste.
 Brush luster dust over cookies.
 Allow to dry.

 Personalize cookies by pressing letter stamps into the modeling chocolate or by writing with food coloring markers.

-Pinch off tiny pieces of dark modeling chocolate and roll into balls for the chain.
+Pinch off tiny pieces of dark modeling chocolate and roll them into balls for the chain.
 Roll enough to create all your chains.
-Attach the tiny balls to each other and to the dog tag cookies using melted chocolate.
+Attach the tiny balls to each other and to the dog-tag cookies using melted chocolate.
 Allow to dry.
 Brush over the chains with the wet luster dust.

 How did I miss these??
 Such a great idea Beth!!